camunda-community-hub/zeebe-cherry-runtime/doc/EmbedExistingConnector/EmbedExistingConnector.md

 The ConnectorException will be catched by the Cherry facade.

 ## access files
-C8 does not manipulate Document / files.
+C8 does not manipulate Document/files.
-The library connector-8-DocumentRepository allow these operations.
+The library connector-8-DocumentRepository allows these operations.

-Documents/files can be saved in different storage: File system, CMIS, Database.
+Documents/files can be saved in different storage: File system, CMIS, and Database.
 To save a file in the repository, use this method:

 ````